Scarabaeus1033/NEXAH-CODEX/SYSTEM 3: 🪐 COSMICA ASTROPHYSICA – Planetary Fields, Grid Navigation, Stellar Resonance/LAMBDA_DISC-CODEX/README.md

 > The starting point: Mars loses, Earth binds – the field acts like a resonator.

-This module expands the inquiry toward the **largest known discrepancy in modern physics**: the gap between the theoretical and the measured value of the **cosmological constant Λ** – a difference of over 122 orders of magnitude.
+This initial planetary framework leads toward the **largest known discrepancy in modern physics**: the gap between the theoretical and the measured value of the **cosmological constant Λ** – a difference of over 122 orders of magnitude.

 ---